gmc-code/PC-microbit-micropython/docs/challenges/words.rst

                 .. tab-item:: Q4

-                    Modify the code to use tilting in the x direction for luppercase; tilting in the y direction for lowercase.
+                    Modify the code to use tilting in the x direction for uppercase; tilting in the y direction for lowercase.

                     .. code-block:: python